Uniqueness of the Gibbs measure for the anti-ferromagnetic Potts model on the infinite $\Delta$-regular tree for large $\Delta$: Introduction

-For a number of states $q\geq 3$ define $w_c:=\max\{0,1-\frac{q}{\Delta}\}$.
 It is a longstanding folklore conjecture (cf.\cite[page 746]{blanca2020}) that the Gibbs measure is unique if and only if $w\geq w_c$ (where the inequality should be read as strict if $q=\Delta$.)
-This was confirmed by Jonasson for the case $w=0$~\cite{jon02}, by Srivastava, Sinclair and Thurley ~\cite{sst14} for $q=2$ (see also~\cite{Georgii}), by Galanis, Goldberg and Yang for $q=3$~\cite{PottsLeslie3} and by three of the authors of the present paper for $q=4$ and $\Delta\geq 5$~\cite{deboer2020uniqueness}.
+We note that using the well known Dobrushin uniqueness theorem, one obtains uniqueness of the Gibbs measure provided $w>1-\tfrac{q}{2\Delta}$ cf.~\cite{Borgsetal,SalasSokal}, which is still far way from the conjectured threshold.
+The conjecture was confirmed by Jonasson for the case $w=0$~\cite{jon02}, by Srivastava, Sinclair and Thurley ~\cite{sst14} for $q=2$ (see also~\cite{Georgii}; in this case one can map the model to a ferromagnetic model since the tree is bipartite, which is much better understood), by Galanis, Goldberg and Yang for $q=3$~\cite{PottsLeslie3} and by three of the authors of the present paper for $q=4$ and $\Delta\geq 5$~\cite{deboer2020uniqueness}.
 Our main result is a confirmation of this conjecture for all $q\geq 5$ provided the degree of the tree is large enough.

 \begin{main} For each integer $q\geq 5$ there exists $\Delta_0 \in \mathbb{N}$ such that for each $\Delta \geq \Delta_0$ and each $w\in [w_c,1)$ the $q$-state anti-ferromagnetic Potts model with edge interaction parameter $w$ has a unique Gibbs measure on the infinite $\Delta$-regular tree $\mathbb{T}_{\Delta}$. \end{main}